melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-authentication-authorisation-security.md

 #### Investigate

 Find root causes of security issues with **Amazon Detective**.
 "Amazon Detective automatically collects log data from your AWS resources and uses machine learning (ML), statistical analysis, and graph theory to build a dataset that you can use to conduct more efficient security investigations."
 Seems to be useful for post-mortems.

+Identify sensitive data in s3 buckets with **Amazon Macie**.
+Amazon Macie is a data security service that discovers sensitive data by using machine learning and pattern matching.

+> Macie provides you with an inventory of your S3 general purpose buckets, and automatically evaluates and monitors the buckets for security and access control.
+If Macie detects a potential issue with the security or privacy of your data, such as a bucket that becomes publicly accessible, Macie generates a finding for you to review and remediate as necessary.